NaluCFD/Nalu/docs/source/theory/adaptivity.rst

 Aftosmis :cite:`Aftosmis:94` describes a vertex-centered finite-volume scheme on unstructured Cartesian meshes.
-A transitional set of control volumes are formed about the hanging nodes, shown in Figure :num:`aftosmis-convol`. on unstructured meshes.
+A transitional set of control volumes are formed about the hanging nodes, shown in Figure :numref:`aftosmis-convol`. on unstructured meshes.
 This approach would require a series of specialized master elements to deal with the different transition possibilities.